 - Delete social media apps

-I don’t use social media frequently, but when I have that urge to check Twitter I do so by logging in via my mobile browser.
-Fortunately, the user experience of social media in the browser is significantly worse than in mobile apps or desktop browsers: loading content and navigating pages is slow, some features do not work properly or do not exist at all.
-All of this makes it much easier to quit.
+I don’t use social media frequently, but when I have the urge to check Twitter, I do so by logging in via my mobile browser.
+Fortunately, the user experience of social media in the browser is significantly worse than in mobile apps or desktop browsers: loading content and navigating pages is slow and some features do not work properly or do not exist at all.
+This makes it much easier to log off.

 No browsing late at night or early morning.
 Bed is primarily to rest.